 - When trying to better a product, it’s often easy to focus on the areas that need to be improved but don’t forget to acknowledge what you get right too!
 Your community is a place where users openly display the things they love about your product—be sure to understand where you are hitting the nail on the head!

 2. Build the right product—together

 Communication means quicker and more accurate collaboration.
 Enabling the benefits of a collaborative and two-way communication between your product team and your end users is essential to make sure you are building the right product.
+For a more detailed look at how you can use your community to benefit not only your product team, but also your Customer Success leaders, check out our complete guide to Customer Success.
 At the end of the day, who better to ask what they want than the people using your product day-to-day?
 Think of asking users to upvote their favourite new ideas, create polls on favourite features or request in-depth critiques of your product ideas.
 At inSided, our product team is highly active on our own user community which fosters a real sense of collaboration between those building the product and those using it.

 See your community not only as a feedback machine, but also an idea generator!
 Bear in mind, though, not all ideas are good ones.
 B2B software company Infoland use the multi-way conversations on their community to help them understand if a feature request is really a good idea or not.
 This way they are relying on their own users to weed out unhelpful ideas and highlight the best ones.
 As Koen Sterken, their Product Owner explains, “What we find most helpful is when other users call a request or idea as actually, not being a great idea.
 This really helps our product team prioritize.
 It can be so subjective.”